The Football Factory (novel)

 The Football Factory is rich in cultural references, from popular music to the songs and chants of the terraces.
-Tommy remembers the glory days of the Shed at Stamford Bridge, the Chelsea North Stand and Gate 13, along with his own assessments of opposing players and supporters.
-The role of a sensationalist media and the hypocrisy of the political classes is highlighted in relation to football-connected violence, with modern warfare brought into the equation.
+Tommy remembers the glory days of the Shed at Stamford Bridge, the Chelsea North Stand, and Gate 13, and presents his own assessments of opposing players and supporters.
+The role of a sensationalist media and the hypocrisy of the political classes are highlighted in relation to football-connected violence, with modern warfare brought into the equation.
 London is shown in detail, the allegiance to a football club as an extension of community, in many cases involving populations that have been displaced.
-Whether it is a street, pub, greasy spoon, Indian restaurant, or launderette, the reader will know which part of London they are seeing.

-On its release, The Football Factory was heralded as a 'state of the nation' novel by some reviewers, while others criticised its aversion to political correctness.
-Football fans and the wider public made it a best-seller.
-It has been translated into a number of languages and was followed by Headhunters and England Away.
-Together, these three novels make up The Football Factory Trilogy.
+The novel has been translated into a number of languages and was followed by Headhunters and England Away.
+Together, they make up The Football Factory Trilogy.
 In 2004, the book was turned into a film by director Nick Love, starring Danny Dyer as Tommy Johnson and Dudley Sutton as Bill Farrell.
-The controversy of the book's initial release was repeated, as the subject matter and the presence of a number of known Chelsea hooligans among the extras caused great excitement in the media.